Viperinius/ILIAS-Sync2Folder/README.md

 #### Planned Features
 + be able to change the folder structure settings (e.g. turning the "semester structure" on) and move already loaded files to the new structure
-+ make the update notification optional / receive optional notifications e.g. when sync is done
++ ~~make the update notification optional / receive optional notifications e.g. when sync is done~~ done.
 + ~~be able to export your settings and import them on another device~~ done.
 + ~~changeable servers (for other universities)~~ done.
 + switchable language (German <-> English)